 - Write about the idea of wants versus needs in life.

-- Write about work and finding happiness in your career.
+- Work and finding happiness in your career.

-- Write about not being happy in your career and how to conquer it.
+- Not being happy in your career and how to conquer it.

 - Write about finding success in your career.

-- Write about finding success in every aspect of your life.
+- Finding success in every aspect of your life.

-- Write about building a successful love life, family life, and career.
+- Building a successful love life, family life, and career.

 - Write about balancing a career and family life.